fastvideo/jpeg2000-benchmark/README.md

 one means nvJPEG2000 is faster.

-The short conclusion. **fvJPEG2000 is faster at encoding** — by one and a half to two and a half times in single image mode and by four to seven times in multithreaded mode; the latter mainly because the nvJPEG2000 encoder gains almost nothing from multithreading. **nvJPEG2000 is faster at decoding** — twice as fast in single image mode and one and a half times as fast in multithreaded mode with lossy compression; with lossless compression the difference almost disappears.
+The short conclusion. **fvJPEG2000 is faster at encoding** — by one and a half to two and a half times in single image mode and by 3.8 to 7.2 times in multithreaded mode; the latter mainly because the nvJPEG2000 encoder gains almost nothing from multithreading. **nvJPEG2000 is faster at decoding** — up to twice as fast in single image mode and one and a half times as fast in multithreaded mode with lossy compression; with lossless compression the difference almost disappears.